ygorg/kettle_hack/README.md

 - The thermometer under the base isn't useful.

 - I need to see whether there is a correlation between any thermometer and the "real" T°.
 For every point is there a coefficient to go from thermometer to "real" T° ?

+- The maximum value should be stable accross different water volumes.

+- Where is the thermometer located in fancy kettles ?